DerGuru/The-Resonant/New Chapters/02 - Part2/P2-05_Scouting_the_Mill.md

 ﻿## Part 2 - Learning to Listen | Ch.
-05 - "She knows something we don't"
+05 - She knows something we don't

 Mill-4 sat on the city's edge like a broken tooth.